NSHipster/articles/2014-09-22-equatable-and-comparable.md

 The Swift standard library and most of the frameworks in Apple SDKs do a great job adopting `Equatable` for types that make sense to be.
-So, in practice, you're unlikely to be in a situation where the dereliction of a built-in type spoils automatic synthesis for your own type.
+In practice, you're unlikely to be in a situation where the dereliction of a built-in type spoils automatic synthesis for your own type.